Business Acquisition Loan: The Complete Canadian Buyers Guide | 7 Park Avenue Financial

 DEBT FINANCING

-That’s where debt financing comes into play.
-The cost and advantage of the right amount and type of debt financing can be significant, and shortages of financing can often be supplemented with cash flow loans or asset monetization strategies that can facilitate a successful transaction.
+The cost and advantage of the right amount and type of debt financing can be significant, and financing shortages can often be supplemented with cash flow loans or asset monetization strategies that can facilitate a successful transaction.

 CASH FLOW FINANCING SOLUTIONS - UNSECURED BUSINESS ACQUISITION LOANS

-Cash flow/mezzanine financing might be one of the few options left in many business purchase transactions - They are often a hybrid of both debt and equity and still provide owner control.
-If a company has steady profits and cash flow and a reasonable balance sheet cash flow loans provide lending options that can facilitate a successful transaction.
+They are often a hybrid of debt and equity and still provide owner control.
+If a company has steady profits, cash flow, and a reasonable balance sheet, cash flow loans offer lending options that can facilitate a successful transaction.

 THE ASSET-BASED FINANCING SOLUTION IN ACQUISITION FINANCE

-Asset-backed financing via non-bank asset based lenders is a popular type of acquisition funding by securing the assets of a business as the main collateral - It's a very effective way to acquire and expand a business when steady cash flows a less predictable and a business has good sales revenues, accounts receivable, inventory and fixed assets.
+It's a very effective way to acquire and expand a business when steady cash flows a less predictable and a business has good sales revenues, accounts receivable, inventory and fixed assets.

 ACQUISITION FINANCE VS LEVERAGED FINANCE

-Naturally, there are both risks and rewards to acquiring companies by using leverage and debt on the company's assets for their target company.
-The danger of too much debt combined with over-expansion strategies can potentially pose a liquidity crisis- as well as the issues attached to interests on debt that might make it challenging to maintain normal operations.
+The danger of too much debt combined with over-expansion strategies can pose a liquidity crisis, and the issues attached to interest in debt might make it challenging to maintain normal operations.

 SELLER FINANCING / VENDOR TAKEBACK / THE EARNOUT

-This type of deal works best given both parties have the proverbial skin-in-the game because they need each other to complete the transaction and indicates a commitment from both the buyer and the seller,
+This type of deal works best given both parties have the proverbial the game because they need each other to complete the transaction and indicates a commitment from both the buyer and the seller,

 Business owners who participate in vendor takebacks/ seller finance strategies are focused on a flexible exit while generating some additional income.